Learn About West Nile Virus Infection

 What is the definition of West Nile Virus Infection?

-West Nile virus is a viral disease spread by mosquitoes.
+West Nile virus causes a viral disease and is spread by mosquitoes.
 The condition ranges from mild to severe.

 What are the alternative names for West Nile Virus Infection?